MSSE Advising Information

 Four credits of electives are selected from any combination of education, science, or mathematics classes.
 Additional classes will become available as course development is completed and approved.

 The graduate Program of Study with a minimum of 30 credits of coursework must be submitted to the Graduate School.
 The MSSE academic advisor will contact you after your completion of your first semester to begin drafting your Program of Study.
 Upon completion of this graduate plan, the MSSE advisor will file your Program of Study with the Graduate School.
 At a later date, if you decide to enroll in a science or education elective course not included on your Program of Study, this will handled by submitting a Program of Study Change form the semester before you graduate.

 It is never too early to draft a program.
 If you wish to transfer credits into the program, we should file your program in your first semester.
 Contact the MSSE office to begin your program of study draft.

 Three samples of different Programs of Study are included below.
 Sample 1 illustrates completion of the MSSE degree with summer campus courses.
 No transfer or non-degree graduate credits are included.
-Sample 2 provides an example of transfer credits from another institution and illustrates the opportunity to take EDCI 504 and EDCI 505 during the same semester in preparation for enrolling in EDCI 509 for the fall semester.
+Sample 2 illustrates the opportunity to take MSSE 504 and MSSE 505 during the same semester in preparation for enrolling in MSSE 509 for the fall semester and online science courses.
 Sample 3 includes transfer credits from MSU taken prior to admissions to the MSSE degree program and illustrates a program that is completed over 3 1/2 years.

 The first committee member is the MSSE Director who serves as your academic advisor and is designated the Committee Chairperson.

 The second committee member is the Project Advisor.
-You want a faculty member interested in your capstone topic area and therefore is usually your EDCI 505 and/or EDCI 509 instructor.
+You want a faculty member interested in your capstone topic area and therefore is usually your MSSE 505 and/or MSSE 509 instructor.